Admission Detail

 • All payments made by Indian nationals must be accompanied by the Permanent Account Number (PAN) of the payee, without which fees will not be accepted.

-• All fees are as mentioned are for the program as a whole, and are being collected over installments to reduce the burden of paying large amounts on the student.
+• All fees are as mentioned are for the program as a whole, and are being collected over instalments to reduce the burden of paying large amounts on the student.
 The semester-wise payments are not reflective of the value of the program completed till then or the value charged specifically for that semester.

 • The ‘Acceptance’ payment is payable within two weeks of being accepted into a program.
 If a student is accepted within two weeks of program commencement, then it is payable on registration day.

 • Semester 1 fees are payable on Registration day, which may be a few days prior to program commencement.
-All other installments are payable 1 week before the commencement of each Semester, except for the final Semester.
+All other instalments are payable 1 week before the commencement of each Semester, except for the final Semester.
 All payments listed under the Final Semester of each program have to be paid before the penultimate semester is completed.

 • Once a Semester has commenced, all fees paid / payable upto the end of that semester are non-refundable.
-Should a student leave his/her program mid-semester, all fees paid / payable are non-refundable but any fees paid in advance for future semesters will be refunded, with the security deposit, subject to deductions.
+Should a student leave his/her program mid semester, all fees paid / payable are non-refundable but any fees paid in advance for future semesters will be refunded, with the security deposit, subject to deductions

-• Transfer of fees across / between programs is subject to management approval, on a case-by-case basis, and will involve a re-calculation of fees based on the existing fees in the new program & the amount already paid by the student and where in the program (which semester) the student chooses to transfer:
+• Transfer of fees across / between programs is subject to management approval, on a case-by-case basis, and will involve a re-calculation of fees based on the fees of the new program & the amount already paid by the student and the fee difference, on a retrospective basis, is to be paid by the student before commencement of the next Semester.

 • If a student changes specialisation mid-program from a program with a higher fee to a program with a lower fee, no refunds will be made retrospectively for fee differences, if any in the Semesters already completed, and, irrespective of such differences, fees payable for future Semesters have to be paid as per the fee policy.